 - Easier weight maintenance

-- Lower risk of developing cancer, heart disease and type two diabetes
+- Lower risk of developing cancer, heart disease and type ll diabetes

-- Lower risk of developing chronic conditions such as arthritis
+- Lower risk of joint pain and possibly arthritis

-- Lower risk of getting bacterial infections and viruses
+- Lower risk of bacterial infections and viruses

 Does Green Tea Extract Have Any Side Effects?

 When taken at recommended doses, side effects from green tea extract are rare but can include: